Build Your Own Hanging Garden of Recycled Plastic Bottles

 - Plants or seed

-Collecting bottles could be a challenge, but with help from family and friends, in no time, you will have more bottles than you know what to do with .
+Collecting bottles could be a challenge, but with help from family and friends, you will have more bottles than you know what to do with in no time.
+You could also collect used bottles from a dump site.

 My first challenge was to get these bottles hooked up one to another.
 I tried to cut a hole in the top with a knife but found it impossible.
 I then drilled small holes in the pattern that I wanted and then tried to cut it, but it was also not as I wanted it.